grailbio/reflow/LANGUAGE.md

 Builtin `map` converts its argument to a map.
-Given a list of tuples, a map is constructed by taking the first element of the tuple as a keys and the second element as values.
+Given a list of tuples, a map is constructed by taking the first element of the tuple as a key and the second element as values.
 Given a directory, a map is constructed using the directory's paths as keys with its files as values.